 The Company's dividend policy aims to satisfy its shareholders while, in parallel, to build reserves to finance its investments.
-It is proposed that a sum of 6,048,000 Euros from the net profits for fiscal year 2013 be distributed as dividend, namely 0.60€/share, pending on the approval by the Annual General Meeting of Shareholders.
+It is proposed that a sum of 7,056,000 Euros from the net profits for fiscal year 2014 to be distributed as dividend, namely 0.70€/share, pending on the approval by the Annual General Meeting of Shareholders.

-6. Risks and various relations
+6. Risks and various relations.

-- 6.1.
+6.1.
 The Company's movable and real property has not been encumbered with restrictive liens on behalf of its creditors.
-At the time this report was drawn up, ThPA SA had not granted any guarantees in favor of any third party. - 6.2.
+At the time this report was drawn up, ThPA SA had not granted any guarantees in favor of any third party.

+- 6.2.
 Furthermore, the Company has a significant number of clients and suppliers.
 The rendering of services and the pricing thereof is uniform and irrespective of agreements.
 The conclusion of contracts is part of the general context of the general policy by ThPA SA to attract clients and increase the cargoes handled by the Port of Thessaloniki.
 The contracts concluded afford easements to the clients in the context of a "Memorandum of Understanding", without any exclusivity rights on the contracting parties as regards the provision of port services, beyond the short-term agreements the company signs for the concession of sites. - 6.3.
 The Company has no branches. - 6.4.
-Moreover, in order to secure its assets and also its liability against third parties and its personnel for damages, it has insured its fixed equipment (machinery tools vehicles and vessels buildings conceded to it by the Greek State, against all risks and against civil liability and employer's civil liability, as well as the cargoes of its clients against civil liability etc) with an annual cost of approximately 500 thousand €. - 6.5.
-As the Port administrator, but also showing a particular sensitivity to environmental protection, the Company has been certified under "P.E.R.S." by ESPO & ECOPORTS Foundation, has drawn up a plan for the removal and management of ship waste and residues, and also for dealing with incidents of oil marine pollution and divests considerable funds towards this end on an annual basis.
+Moreover, in order to secure its assets and also its liability against third parties and its personnel for damages, it has insured its fixed equipment (machinery tools vehicles and vessels buildings conceded to it by the Greek State, against all risks and against civil liability and employer's civil liability, as well as the cargoes of its clients against civil liability etc. - 6.5.
+As the Port administrator, but also showing a particular sensitivity to environmental protection, the Company has drawn up a plan for the removal and management of ship waste and residues, and also for dealing with incidents of oil marine pollution.
 It, moreover, seeks to develop an integrated environmental management system (ISO 14000:1).
-An environmental survey of port operations has been approved and is currently elaborated.
-Furthermore, it has also joined the alternative waste, lubricant, used tyres and batteries management system and invest in personnel health and safety continuously improving working conditions.
+An environmental study of port operations has been approved and is currently elaborated with considerable funds being divested towards this end on an annual basis.
+Furthermore, it has also joined the alternative waste, lubricant, used tyres and batteries management system and invests in personnel health and safety continuously improving working conditions - 6.6.

-- 6.6.
 Furthermore, since 2007 ThPA SA has implemented the Port Facility Safety Plan, drawn up in compliance with the I.S.P.S Code (International Ship and Port Facility Security Code), in order to safeguard ships docking at Port facilities, cargoes handled by it, their personnel and passengers and so on from any malicious activity. - 6.7.
 Beyond the liabilities and contingent liabilities included in the Financial Statements and which are not expected to have significant impacts in the operation of the Company and its financial status, the Company has no commitments arising from past events which could result in an outflow of resources, nor any commitments due to onerous contracts or reconstruction schemes that would pose any risks to its continuing operation.